FoolScript/fools-chat/README.md

 1. Open a file in VS Code
 2. Open the GitHub Copilot chat window
-3. Type `@crashify` followed by your query or command
+3. Type `@foolscript` followed by your query or command

 Examples:
-- `@crashify /language` to get information about the current language
+- `@foolscript /language` to get information about the current language
-- `@crashify /patternStrategy` to learn about the Strategy pattern
+- `@foolscript /patternStrategy` to learn about the Strategy pattern
-- `@crashify /structure` to understand project organization
+- `@foolscript /structure` to understand project organization
-- `@crashify Explain how to declare variables in this language`
+- `@foolscript Explain how to declare variables in this language`

 ## Requirements